If you’ve ever wondered ‘What are shares’ or ‘why are shares so popular?’ – this ultimate guide to shares is the right place to begin!

 What is a company?

 Although we often use the words interchangeably, ‘Company’ and ‘Business’ don’t actually mean the same thing.
 As you’ll read in the best business books, A ‘business’ is an enterprise carried out by individuals or a group of people, usually to create a profit.
-If they choose to, the business owners may decide to fill in paperwork with their local Company Authority (Companies House in England and Wales), and carry out the business behind a new identity – a company.
+If they choose to, the business owners may decide to fill in paperwork with their local regulator of companies (Companies House in England and Wales), and carry out the business behind a new identity – a company.

 A company is like an artificial ‘person’ in the eyes of the law.
 A company has a name, an address.
 You could even argue it has parents, in the form of its original owners!

-In a simple setup, owning half the shares (e.g. 500 shares) means they own half the company each.
+In a simple setup, owning half the shares means they own half the company each.

 This brings us back to the question of – why do we have shares?
 Why couldn’t the company paperwork simply state that each brother owns half of the company?
 Isn’t that clear enough?

 - Shares are an easy way to clearly define who owns what proportion of a company at any given moment.
-There can only be one registered owner of each share, and therefore there is zero ambiguity.
+There can only be one registered owner of each share, and therefore there is no ambiguity.
 In contrast, a wordy statement in the initial company documents could invite multiple interpretations and legal battles in court.

 - Shares make it easy to change the ownership of a company.
-Ownership can simply change hands by one brother person selling their share certificates to another.
-If this happened, there would be no need to re-write the company documentation as there are still 1,000 shares in existence.
-The company would update its register to show the purchaser as the new owner of all 1,000 shares after the transaction.
+Ownership can simply change hands by one person selling their share certificates to another.
+When this happens, there is no need to go back and re-write the company formation documentation.
+The company can simply update its share register to show the purchaser as the new owner of the shares after the transaction.

 What is the difference between shares in a private company versus a public company?